Cities in Black History

-In 1910, fifty years after the Civil War, 89% of all blacks still lived in the South, and 80% of these in rural areas.
+In 1910, fifty years after the Civil War, 89% of all Black people still lived in the South, and 80% in rural areas.

 But in the years that followed, one of the largest mass movements in American history got underway.
 Beginning in 1913, a series of calamities devastated the cotton crop.
 First, world cotton prices plummeted, then boll weevils infested huge areas, and finally in 1915, severe floods inundated the Mississippi Valley.

 Farmers Lost Everything

 Already suffering under racially discriminatory Jim Crow laws, many Black sharecroppers and tenant farmers fell deeply into debt or lost everything.
 At the same time, World War I had slowed foreign immigration to the cities of the North while increasing demand for industrial goods.
 The result was a severe labor shortage in many northern and western cities.

 Mass Migration North